When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide

 Why "When Will UDISE Portal Open" Has No Single Fixed Answer

 The school year has started.
-New students have been admitted in Class 1.
-Last year's students have been promoted.
-Teachers have been transferred.
+You have admitted new students in Class 1.
+You have promoted last year\'s students.
+The administration has transferred teachers.
 You sit down to begin data entry and try to log in to UDISE+.
 The screen says "Portal not active for current data entry session" — or the login simply accepts your credentials but shows no entry options.
 You search online: when will UDISE portal open?
 The results show answers from 2023 and 2024.

 Here is what you need to understand first: the Ministry of Education does not publish a fixed calendar date when the UDISE portal will open.
 There is no official notification that says "UDISE+ will open for 2026-27 data entry on [date]."
-The portal opens when the backend session is activated — and schools discover this by trying to log in or by hearing from their Block MIS Coordinator.
+The portal opens when the system activates the backend session — and schools discover this by trying to log in or by hearing from their Block MIS Coordinator.

 What exists is a consistent historical pattern.
 Five years of data show that the UDISE portal opens in roughly the same window every year — and this pattern is reliable enough to tell you exactly when to start checking and what to prepare.